keboola/connection-docs/templates/ecommerce/ecommerce.md

 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.

 **The flow, in a nutshell:**
-- First, the eCommerce data source component will collect data from your account (data about orders, products, inventory, and customers).
+- First, the eCommerce data source connector will collect data from your account (data about orders, products, inventory, and customers).
 You can also bring in marketing data from your marketing channels like [Facebook Ads](https://www.facebook.com/business/tools/ads-manager/), [Google Ads](https://ads.google.com/), and/or [Sklik](https://www.sklik.cz/) accounts.

 - We then create the output tables.
 We add NULL values if any columns are missing.
 We also check the data, and perform an [RFM analysis](https://clevertap.com/blog/rfm-analysis/).

-- The data is then written into your selected destination, for example to Snowflake database via the Snowflake destination component (writer).
+- The data is then written into your selected destination, for example to Snowflake database via the Snowflake data destination connector.

 - Finally, you will run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The eCommerce source component, all data manipulations and analyses, and the destination component of your choice, will be processed.
+The eCommerce data source connector, all data manipulations and analyses, and the data destination connector of your choice, will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.